 If necessary, add in more almond milk to thin the smoothie.

-Pour it into serving glasses, add a few ice cubes (optional) and serve.
+Pour it into serving glasses, add a few ice cubes (optional), and serve.

 Storage Suggestions

-Just like any other smoothie, this tropical green smoothie tastes the best when served fresh!
+Like any other smoothie, this tropical green smoothie tastes the best when served fresh!

 Leftovers can be stored in a mason jar or a covered glass jar for about a day in the refrigerator.
 Shake well before serving again.